Maia313/react/README.md

 > Class Components differ from Functional Components because they allow React Components to have life cycle methods and state.
 Class components have two instance properties, `this.state` and `this.props`, that represent the component's state and  properties respectively.

-`JSX` a syntax extension of JavaScript, that allows you to write HTML directly within JavaScript.

 Because `JSX` is a syntactic extension of JavaScript, you write JavaScript directly within `JSX`, by including the code you want to be treated as JavaScript within curly braces: `{ 'this is treated as JavaScript code' }`.

 `JSX` is compiled using `Babel` as a transpiler